Dewey Decimal Classification: 1885–1942: period of adoption

 The second edition of the Dewey Decimal system, published in 1885 with the title Decimal Classification and Relativ Index for arranging, cataloging, and indexing public and private libraries and for pamflets, clippings, notes, scrap books, index rerums, etc. [sic], (Note: The title makes use of Dewey's "reformed spelling" in some areas.) comprised 314 pages, with 10,000 index entries.
 Five hundred copies were produced.
 Editions 3-14, published between 1888 and 1942, used a variant of this same title.
 Dewey modified and expanded his system considerably for the second edition.
-In an introduction to that edition Dewey states that "nearly 100 personshav [sic] (Note: Spelling of have per English-language spelling reform, which Dewey championed.) contributed criticisms and suggestions".
+In an introduction to that edition Dewey states that "nearly 100 persons hav [sic] (Note: Spelling of have per English-language spelling reform, which Dewey championed.) contributed criticisms and suggestions".

 One of the innovations of the Dewey Decimal system was that of positioning books on the shelves in relation to other books on similar topics.
 When the system was first introduced, most libraries in the US used fixed positioning: each book was assigned a permanent shelf position based on the book's height and date of acquisition.
 Library stacks were generally closed to all but the most privileged patrons, so shelf browsing was not considered of importance.
 The use of the Dewey Decimal system increased during the early 20th century as librarians were convinced of the advantages of relative positioning and of open shelf access for patrons.

 New editions were readied as supplies of previously published editions were exhausted, even though some editions provided little change from the previous, as they were primarily needed to fulfill demand.
 In the next decade, three editions followed closely on: the 3rd (1888), 4th (1891), and 5th (1894).
 Editions 6 through 11 were published from 1899 to 1922.
 The 6th edition was published in a record 7,600 copies, although subsequent editions were much lower.
 During this time, the size of the volume grew, and edition 12 swelled to 1,243 pages, an increase of 25% over the previous edition.